Seahawks impressions: Wait until real offense shows up before making judgments

 Dallas solidifying spot in backfield?

 Dallas provided most of what there was in offensive highlights with 24 yards rushing on five carries and two receptions for 45 yards, including the 43-yard TD — the only play of the night for Seattle that gained more than 17 yards.
-Dallas broke out of a tackle attempt by Dallin Leavitt just inside the 30 and then was home free down the sidelines for a TD to cut the lead to 13-7 with 11:25 to play in the third quarter for pretty much the only offensive highlight of the night.

 Dallas got a lot of work Saturday with Chris Carson, Rashaad Penny and Travis Homer all sitting out.